 Fargate doesn’t deal with CPUs.
 It allocates resources in vCPU units.
 A vCPU is not a CPU with cores.
 It is not a core with threads.
 It is a thread, period.
 Where I assumed (what did my momma tell me about assuming?)
 I was running on 2 cores with 2 threads per core, I was running on two threads, period.
 The service was running on half the resources I believed it to be.
 Still, that did not explain why a health check couldn’t be serviced.
 That led to the second “aha moment”.

 When actors that are designed for non-blocking make a blocking I/O request, they block on I/O. With only two threads and intensive synchronous I/O with S3 and HTTP requests, the health check never stood a chance, no matter how liberal the health check.
-The two threads were fully utilized by actors processing documents, and they would rarely give those up for vlingo/http to use.
+The two threads were fully utilized by actors processing documents, and they would rarely give those up for XOOM HTTP to use.

 I removed the HTTP interface.
 The risk/reward simply was not there.
 The purpose of the service is to read and process messages from a queue.
 With scarce resources, HTTP health checks are a luxury for a message-based service.
 Being free of an HTTP interface brought freedom from the load balancer and the ability to tune resources without worrying about the unintended consequence of a container restart.

-And just as a chain is no stronger than its weakest link, the elegant reactive patterns that come naturally in vlingo come to a grinding, blocking halt when a synchronous operation is encountered.
+And just as a chain is no stronger than its weakest link, the elegant reactive patterns that come naturally in XOOM come to a grinding, blocking halt when a synchronous operation is encountered.
 Happily, Amazon released V2 of their API with strong support for asynchronous operations.

 The lesson learned: Other libraries provide the capability but not necessarily the abstractions that promote the use of reactive patterns.
 You have to craft them yourself.
-On the other hand, the use of reactive patterns comes naturally with vlingo.
+On the other hand, the use of reactive patterns comes naturally with XOOM.
 They are built in and extensible.
 In the present, reactive applications are sometimes forced to straddle both of those worlds.
 But watch.
-As the vlingo/PLATFORM continues its inevitable expansion to codify reactive patterns, purely message based systems will be increasingly prevalent.
+As the XOOM continues its inevitable expansion to codify reactive patterns, purely message based systems will be increasingly prevalent.